A Requiem for NBC Burbank

 For the time being, the process is lost in antiquity.
 The equipment to project Lenticular kinescopes no longer exists.
 Since the films can easily be confused with black and white kinescopes, there is no easy way to retrieve the programs that were recorded using the process.
 If enough films could be found to justify rebuilding the equipment, it would be interesting to see what today’s technology could do with restoring those lost programs.

 But NBC Burbank’s technical triumphs far out weigh the problems of the Lenticular film process.
-We’ll explore some of those next time.
+We’ll explore some of those in next time.
+Read part two here.

 It is comforting to at least know NBC Burbank will not meet the fate of the wrecking ball as befell the Sunset/Vine location.
 Thankfully, the city of Burbank, through a development agreement reached in the 1990’s, prescribes all companies that locate to the Burbank lot must be tied to media in some way.
 The new owners have already taken on tenants.
 One, I Heart Radio (a division of Clear Channel), has signed a long-term lease and has taken over Studio 3.